-- 1.Life coach certification is not legally required in Utah — life coach certification is voluntary but recommended for credibility in the competitive Salt Lake City market
+- 1.No license is required to become a certified life coach in Utah — certification is voluntary but recommended for credibility

 - 2.Life coaches in Utah earn an average of $51,319/yr, near the $54,000 national average, with a cost of living at 101.5